ksu-is/KSU-Football-Scores/README.md

 # Sports-Score-Ticker
-A sports ticker that keeps updated scores of NBA games
+A sports ticker that keeps updated scores of KSU Football Games
 ## Getting Started

 ## We will need to find related repository code centering on:
-[ ] Pulling Team Information from a database
+[ ] Pulling KSU Team Information from a database
 [ ] Saving User Data Input
-[X] Notification and Alerts
+[ ] Notification and Alerts
 [ ] Updating Calendar Dates Autonomously
 [ ] Updating Scores Autonomously